 The GLP is a wonderful choice for people who want or need a more physically comfortable flute.
 It has relatively small finger holes, a smaller-than-usual outside diameter, and a lighter weight.
 This makes it very well-suited for players with smaller hands or hand impairments.
 The smaller finger holes also make the GLP one of the most nimble and responsive flutes available, qualities that Grey values very highly in the execution of Irish ornamentation techniques.
 He also finds that it has a lovely range of tonal qualities that he doesn’t often find with larger-holed flutes.

 Casey Burns’ Flutes.
-Casey Burns’ Folk Flute fills the need that many players have for an excellent economy-priced flute in the key of D. Click here for more information, to hear Grey play it and to view photos.
-At $375.00, it is a great value.
+Casey Burns’ Folk Flute fills the need that many players have for an excellent economy-priced flute in the key of D. Click here for more information, to see and hear Grey play it and to view video and photos.
+At $500.00, it is a great value.
 It is a very fine instrument, not only for the beginner, but for the experienced player on a budget.

-The Folk Flute, and all of the Burns flute models, are available with two finger hole spacing options, the Ergonomic Standard and the Ergonomic Small-Handed.
-The latter is the most comfortable finger-spacing that we have ever seen for small-handed flute players.
-This is one of Casey Burns’ specialties, and in our opinion he has achieved the best level of comfort we know of for those players with small or impaired hands.
+The Folk Flute, and all of the Burns flute models, are available with three finger hole spacing options – Standard, Small-Handed and Large-Holed – and two finger hole alignment options – Ergonomic and In-line.
+The Ergonomic Small-Handed models are the most comfortable that we have ever seen for small-handed players, or those with hand impairments.
+Catering to such flute players is one of Casey Burns’ specialties, and in our opinion he has achieved the best level of comfort and playability we know of.

-In addition to the Folk Flute, we can sell you any of the Casey Burns flute models, all of which Grey recommends.
-This includes his keyed flutes, and flutes in a wide variety of pitch levels.
-Please contact Grey to make arrangements.
+Casey can accept orders for his other flutes on a case by case basis.
+Please contact Grey to consult and make arrangements.
 Buying your Burns flute through us helps to support the work Grey is doing in creating Irish flute and tin whistle instructional materials, and we are very grateful for your help in this regard.